LambdaSharp/LambdaSharpTool/Samples/DynamoDBSample/ReadMe.md

 ## Reference

-Up to 100 messages can be retrieved at a time from a Kinesis stream.
+Up to 100 messages can be retrieved at a time from a DynamoDB stream.